luqas11/battery-debugger/firmware/README.md

 - **ArduinoJson 7.4.3** (Benoit Blanchon) — available in the Arduino Library Manager
 - **ESP8266 Arduino Core 3.1.2** (ESP8266 Community) — available in the Arduino Boards Manager

-If the code fails to compile after reinstalling dependencies, make sure the ArduinoJson version matches the one listed above.
+If the code fails to compile after reinstalling dependencies, make sure the versions listed above are used.